Learning how to hire great engineers is essential to building a successful business. Because the alternative is possible bankruptcy.

 #6 Build a structured pipeline for the interview process

 Create a structured interview process for each candidate.
-The following is an example, in the listed stepped order:

 - Written home test/questionnaire